An Intuitionistic Formula Hierarchy Based on High-School Identities: Abstract

 \section{Abstract}

 We revisit the notion of intuitionistic equivalence and formal proof representations by adopting the view of formulas as exponential polynomials.
-After observing that most of the invertible proof rules of intuitionistic (minimal) propositional sequent calculi are formula (i.e. sequent) isomorphisms corresponding to the high-school identities, we show that a more compact variant can be obtained of a proof system, a variant complete for provability even if only consisting of non-invertible proof rules.
+After observing that most of the invertible proof rules of intuitionistic (minimal) propositional sequent calculi are formula (i.e.\ sequent) isomorphisms corresponding to the high-school identities, we show that one can obtain a more compact variant of a proof system, consisting of non-invertible proof rules only, and where the invertible proof rules have been replaced by a formula normalisation procedure.
 Moreover, for certain proof systems such as the G4ip sequent calculus of Vorob'ev, Hudelmaier, and Dyckhoff, it is even possible to see all of the non-invertible proof rules as strict inequalities between exponential polynomials; a careful combinatorial treatment is given in order to establish this fact.
 Finally, we extend the exponential polynomial analogy to the first-order quantifiers, showing that it gives rise to an intuitionistic hierarchy of formulas, resembling the classical arithmetical hierarchy, and the first one that classifies formulas while preserving isomorphism.